Xenonesis/mailmind-app/README.md

 - [ ] Desktop version (Flutter Desktop)
 - [ ] Web version (Flutter Web)

+## API Status Check

+A simple test script (`api_test.dart`) has been created to verify the API endpoints.
+Running this script shows that the default backend URL (`https://your-backend.vercel.app/api/v1`) returns 404 errors, indicating that the backend service is not currently deployed or accessible.
+You will need to deploy a backend service that implements the API endpoints as documented in `endpoints.md` before the app can function properly.

 ---

 **MailMind** - Making email management smarter and simpler! 📧✨